awsdocs/aws-doc-sdk-examples/README.md

 [![GitHub Super-Linter](https://github.com/awsdocs/aws-doc-sdk-examples/actions/workflows/super-linter.yml/badge.svg)](https://github.com/marketplace/actions/super-linter)

 # AWS SDK Code Examples
-Here, you'll find examples of how to use the various SDKs that AWS provides for interacting with its services.
+This repository contains code examples that demonstrate how to use the AWSK SDK's to interact with AWS services.

-These examples appear in the [AWS documentation](https://docs.aws.amazon.com). *For more information on getting started with the SDKs for AWS, see* [Tools to Build on AWS](https://aws.amazon.com/getting-started/tools-sdks/).
+Many examples are injected into the [AWS Documentation](https://docs.aws.amazon.com).

-## Prerequisites for all AWS SDKs
+## Get started
-To use the examples in this documentation, you must have an AWS account.
+To invoke this example code, you must have an AWS account.
 For more information about creating an account, see [AWS Free Tier](https://aws.amazon.com/free/).

-## Configuring the AWS SDKs
+### Configuring the AWS SDKs

 AWS SDKs must be configured with the *AWS Access Key ID*, *AWS Secret Key*.
 In some cases, you need a *Session ID*.